High Contrast Mode:

 9. Vertical Half Fold

 The Vertical Half Fold is the same as the regular Half Fold (Item #1 above) except the sheet is oriented vertically and then folded in half.
-This divides the sheet into two equal parts but each part is taller and narrower than had it been folded with the regular Half Fold.
+This divides the sheet into two equal parts but each part is taller and narrower than if it had been folded with the regular Half Fold.
 The Vertical Half Fold is also known as a Vertical Bi-Fold.

 Vertical Half Fold and French Fold Illustrations